Castle Craig Hospital: Operations

 Castle Craig is regulated by Healthcare Improvement Scotland as an independent healthcare provider and maintains Intertek ISO 9001 certification.
 The facility is part of the Castle Health Group, which includes treatment centres in Ireland, Sweden, and the Netherlands.

 The group's CEO, Dominic McCann, has advocated for greater transparency in addiction treatment marketing, criticising commission-based patient referral schemes.
 This advocacy was featured in The Sunday Times, which reported that Google had subsequently banned addiction treatment advertising globally following revelations that paid referral middlemen were exploiting vulnerable patients.
 Dominic McCann's work has been cited as part of efforts to reform ethics in addiction treatment advertising.

 A 2010 regulatory inquiry reviewed clinical procedures following a 2005 fatal incident.
 Regulatory action was subsequently taken against a member of nursing staff, who was struck off the professional register for five years.

-Controvery and patient safety concerns
+Controversy and patient safety concerns

 In June 2010, a tribunal found institutional failures at Castle Craig contributed to the events which led to the death a patient.
 Failings at Castle Craig Hospital included excessive medication prescription, inadequate supervision and poor monitoring.